wp-plugins/autoclose/readme.txt

 Donate link: http://ajaydsouza.com/donate/
 Stable tag: trunk
 Requires at least: 3.0
-Tested up to: 3.9
+Tested up to: 4.0
 License: GPL v2 or later

 Close comments, pingbacks and trackbacks on your posts automatically at intervals set by you

 == Description ==

+Spammers target old posts in a hope that you won't notice the comments on them.
+Why not stop them in their tracks by just shutting off comments and pingbacks?
+Auto-Close let's you automatically close comments, pingbacks and trackbacks on your posts, pages and custom post types.

-Automatically close comments, pingbacks and trackbacks on your posts.
-You can choose to keep comments / pingbacks / trackbacks open on certain posts.
+You can also choose to keep comments / pingbacks / trackbacks open on certain posts, page or custom post types.
+Just enter a comma-separated list of post IDs in the Settings page.

 An extra feature is the ability to delete post revisions that were introduced in WordPress v2.6 onwards.

 = Key features =

-* **Close comments**: Automatically close comments on posts and pages.
+* **Close comments**: Automatically close comments on posts, pages, attachments and even Custom Post Types!
-* **Close pingbacks and trackbacks**: Automatically close pingbacks and trackbacks on posts and pages.
+* **Close pingbacks and trackbacks**: Automatically close pingbacks and trackbacks as well
 * **Choose how old**: Choose a custom time period as to when the comments, pingbacks and trackbacks need to be closed
 * **Scheduling**: You can also schedule a cron job to automatically close comments, pingbacks and trackbacks daily
 * **Bonus**: Delete post revisions